shayorib/Pancreatic_Cancer/README.md

 # Pancreatic_Cancer
-This repository contains all the R scripts for the DDR gene-micro RNA network project.
+This repository contains the R scripts for the DDR gene-micro RNA network project and the supplemental files of the preprint submitted to bioRxiv.